Justifying quasiparticle self-consistent schemes via gradient optimization in Luttinger-Ward theory: Shortest Gradient of

-Our aim is to make $S_{nn}$ as small as possible, and it is dominated by the leading $A\eta^{-3}$ term.
 In the most general case, the self-energy $\Sigma_{xc}$ will have both real and imaginary parts.
 By our assumption of time-reversal symmetry, $U_{xc}$ and the eigenstates of $H_0$ are real-valued.
 So we split the matrix element into real and imaginary parts

 where

 and

 Thus the leading term in $S_{nn}$ is